 Frequently Asked Questions

 Absolutely!
 Obviously it wouldn’t be a Pistachio Raspberry Cake, you can still use this method with other nuts like almonds and hazelnuts.
 If grinding your own, make sure you blitz them very fine - you want the same consistency as shop-bought ground almonds.
-Then swap the pistachio cream in the buttercream for chocolate and hazelnut spread or almond butter and decorate with toasted almond flakes or roughly chopped toasted hazelnuts.
+Then swap the pistachio cream in the buttercream for chocolate and hazelnut spread or almond butter.
+Decorate with toasted almond flakes or roughly chopped toasted hazelnuts.

 Not at all - although, of course, it wouldn’t be a Pistachio Raspberry Cake.
 I have had great success with hulled and sliced strawberries and pitted cherries.
 Just make sure you switch up the jam to complement (e.g. using strawberry jam or cherry compote instead).